nutanix-japan/nai-llm/docs/nkp_tutorials/nkp_ndb_lab/index.md

 - 3 x Control plane nodes
 - 3 x Worker nodes

-The following is the flow of the NAI lab:
+The following is the flow of the NDB lab:

 ```mermaid
 stateDiagram-v2